-These financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) and applicable requirements of United Arab Emirates laws, including the UAE Federal Decree Law No. 32 of 2021 and Decretal Federal Law No.14 of 2018.
+These financial statements have been prepared in accordance with International Financial Reporting Standards (IFRSs) and the applicable requirements of United Arab Emirates laws, including the UAE Federal Decree Law No. 32 of 2021 and Decretal Federal Law No.14 of 2018.